Centrasis/RadField3DSimulation/README.md

 ```

 ## Viewing and Exploring Datasets
 For viewing the results of the simulation and analyzing whole datasets, we provide the so called `RadFiled3DExplorer`.
-That little python program offers a GUI to view radiation fields generation with this simulation software.
+That little python program offers a GUI to view radiation fields generated with our simulation software.
 You find the project [here](https://github.com/Centrasis/RadFiled3DExplorer).

 ![Explorer View](https://raw.githubusercontent.com/Centrasis/RadFiled3DExplorer/550796906ad94a82ba99d9fdde77d4e657062b81/docs/imgs/GUI_example.png)